hackermondev/Discord-Level-Helper/docs/SETUP.md

 # Installing on Chrome

-* Go to the [releases](https://github.com/hackermondev/Discord-Level-Helper/releases) and download the ``extension.crx`` file on your computer.
-Save it some where useful because you'll need it again.
+* Go to the [releases](https://github.com/hackermondev/Discord-Level-Helper/releases) and download the ``Files.zip`` file on your computer.
+Unzip the file and their should be a folder called ``dist``.
+Save that folder because you will need it.

 * Open a new tab on your Google Chrome browser and type in ``chrome://extensions``.
 This is how you will upload the extension

-* Drag the ``extension.crx`` file that you downloaded earlier onto the page and a popup should appear, accept the permissions and install the extension.
+* Enable the ``Developer mode`` option on the top right.
+Then click the ``Load unpacked`` button and choose the ``dist`` folder you downloaded earlier.

+* The extension has been loaded.
+You will need to set it up.
+Read below to learn more.

 # Setting up the extension

 * Go to https://discord.com and make sure you are logged in to Discord on the chrome browser.

-* Yuo will also need to be logged in the official https://mee6.xyz website.
-Go to that website and ``Login with Discord```
+* You will also need to be logged in the official https://mee6.xyz website.
+Go to that website and ``Login with Discord``

+* Once you've logged in to Discord, reload the MEE6 dashboard page.

+* Restart your Chrome browser

+* You have successfully setup the extension.
+Go to https://discord.com/app to start using it.

 # Issues